maxmonis/todo/README.md

 ## Todo App

-I wanted to try out TanStack Start (which is still in beta) so I made this simple todo app.
-It includes Google authentication and a MongoDB database.
+I wanted to try out TanStack Start (which is still in beta) so I made this simple todo app with Google authentication and a MongoDB database.

-NOTE: because it's using a release candidate I have not deployed this anywhere yet, but it does work locally and is fun to play around with.
+NOTE: because it's using a release candidate I have not deployed this anywhere yet, but it does work locally and has comprehensive unit tests.

 https://github.com/user-attachments/assets/a50d388a-9226-453f-8873-ec017571274a